May 13, 2018

 The Gospel breaks down barriers that separate individuals in the world.
-When Paul instructed redeemed masters, for example, he reminded them that as brothers and sisters in Christ, masters and bondservants stood equal before God.
+When Paul instructed redeemed masters, for example, he reminded them that as brothers and sisters in Christ, they stood equal with their bondservants before God.
 Alistair Begg teaches that the same holds true for Christian employers and employees today.
 Regardless of job status, they ultimately serve and answer to an impartial God.
 Rather than bully those under their supervision, Christian employers should extend grace to their employees without qualification, transforming threats into encouragement.

 Well, I invite you to turn to the passage we were in this morning.
 As promised, I said we would come back to this.
 We left it hanging.
 And Ephesians and chapter 6, beginning at verse 5.
 If you have it open there, once you’re there, let’s just actually read the essentially parallel few verses in Paul’s letter to Colossae, which you’ll find in Colossians chapter 3.
 Colossians 3, in this little section here in Colossians, Paul is doing essentially what he’s done in Ephesus.
 It’s not surprising when people have a second try at their sermons or their songs, and Paul has another run at the same material: wives to husbands, children and parents, and then from verse 22: